sciencegenome/pangenome-webpack/README.md

   - genome completeness - completed
   - genome annotation - writing the code.
   - analyzes the annotation and generate results - writing the code for the genome figures, syntenty and anchored charts.
   - generates a PostGresSQL and Actix web for the generated results.
+- please see the last commit message and if it says compiled binary then it is completed or else still in development version.

 ```
 cargo build